openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 mainstream theories in their own interest.
 The majority of the authors simply wants to publish articles in top journals, and this makes them flexible in terms of content.
-They present traditional or fashionable approaches that evoke little protest (Osterloh and Frey, 2008).
-In this way, some disciplines (e.g. economics) degenerated to a kind of theology where heresy is no longer tolerated in established journals.
+They present traditional or fashionable approaches that evoke little protest (Osterloh and Frey 2008).
+In this way, some disciplines (e.g. economics) have degenerated into a kind of theology where heresy is no longer tolerated in established journals.
 Heresy takes place in only a few marginal journals specializing in divergent theories, but these publications rarely contribute to the reputation of a scientist.
-Gerhard Fröhlich aptly writes: “In science as in the Catholic Church similar conditions prevail: censorship, opportunism and adaptation to the mainstream of research.
+As Gerhard Fröhlich aptly writes: “In science as in the Catholic Church similar conditions prevail: censorship, opportunism and adaptation to the mainstream of research.
 As a result, a highly stylized technocratic rating- and hierarchy-system develops, which hinders real